mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 - `QuantitySpecOf` and `UnitOf` concepts simplified.
 - `QuantityOf` and `QuantityPointOf` concepts constrained with `ReferenceOf`.
 - Conversions beyond quantity subkinds added to the [Nested quantity kinds] chapter.
+- [@P2830R7] referred in the [Simplifying the resulting symbolic expressions] chapter.

 ## Changes since [@P3045R3]